CAMSCSC/GitBook-Learn/software/worldmachine2/worldmachine2.md

 Use the [Coastal Overlay Macro](http://www.world-machine.com/library/index.php?entry=47&focus=1) to create a texure.
 (Note: [This](![](software/worldmachine2/CoastalOverlay.dev) macro has been edited to output many types of maps)

 ![](co.PNG)
-This is what the macro looks like on the "inside".
+This is what the macro looks like on the "inside."

 ![](final.PNG)